 Bridge a finance gap between the acquisition of one property and the sale of another, etc

-A properly advised client will have done their due diligence on the property before the auction and will know any issues that may be affecting the property.
-You should also obtain an Agreement in Principle from the lender prior to the auction so that you know how much the lender is willing to lend you as if you overstretch and cannot obtain funding, you may lose the 10% deposit you will be required to pay on exchange of contracts.
+Therefore, a properly advised client will have done their due diligence on the property before the auction and will know any issues that may be affecting the property.
+You should also obtain an Agreement in Principle from the lender prior to the auction so that you know how much the lender is willing to lend you if you overstretch and cannot obtain funding, you may lose the 10% deposit you will be required to pay on the exchange of contracts.